 What’s being discovered at Dublin’s third-levels?
 Postgraduate degrees are increasingly useful for people who want to stand out in the jobs market.
 Much of the focus here has tended to be on taught masters programmes, but the skills picked up during a masters by research or a doctoral (PhD) programme are invaluable: you will learn about how to research and evaluate information and then effectively communicate what you have learned.
 We spoke to four students about their research projects and what’s next for them.
 Lisa Koep, PhD candidate at the school of marketing in

 Looking for stars?
 Try BIMM Spotted a famous musician in Dublin recently?
 There’s a fair chance they were coming out of DIT’s school of commercial music.
-Situated on Francis Street in Dublin 8, the the British and Irish Modern Music Institute (BIMM) holds regular masterclasses for its students with world-class musicians: Imelda May, Danny O’Donoghue of The Script, Smashing Pumpkins drummer Jimmy Chamberlain and even Hozier have paid surprise visits.
+Situated on Francis Street in Dublin 8, the British and Irish Modern Music Institute (BIMM) holds regular masterclasses for its students with world-class musicians: Imelda May, Danny O’Donoghue of The Script, Smashing Pumpkins drummer Jimmy Chamberlain and even Hozier have paid surprise visits.
 US singer-songwriter John Grant offered a songwriting masterclass.
-U2‘s The Edge has attended
+U2‘s The Edge has attended a BIMM gr

 Opera could save the cinema – or kill itself Who likes the trailers?
 For many film fans, the previews of upcoming films are an integral part of the cinema experience.
 In recent years, however, most cinema-goers will have noticed a new phenomenon: less trailers for upcoming films and more for live opera and theatre, which is beamed into cinemas across the world.
 Cinemas love it.
 It attracts an older, wealthier demographic and often at times of the day when the cinema might not be very busy But who goes to the cinema to watch live opera and theatre?
 Actually, quite a few, says Christopher Morris, a professor of music at